List of AR platform cartridges

 The AR platform has become widely popular for makers of hunting and sporting rifles.
 Although the designations "AR-10" and "AR-15" are respectively trademarks of ArmaLite and Colt, variants of both are made by many manufacturers.
-The AR-15 rifles usually comes chambered for either the military cartridge 5.56×45mm or the .223 Remington.
-Because of the pressures associated with the 5.56×45mm, it is not advisable to fire 5.56×45mm rounds in an AR-15 marked as .223 Rem, since this can result in damage to the rifle or injury to the shooter.
-The AR-15 can be chambered in many other calibers; it is then often referred to as an AR-15 style rifle.
+The AR-15 usually comes chambered for either the military cartridge 5.56×45mm or the .223 Remington, and the AR-10 often comes in .308 Winchester (7.62×51mm).
+Because of the pressures associated with the 5.56×45mm, it is not advisable to fire 5.56×45mm rounds in an AR-15 marked as .223 Remington (though opinions differ), since this can result in damage to the rifle or injury to the shooter.
+On the other hand, .308 and 7.62×51mm are considered interchangeable by SAAMI.
+AR-15-compatible firearms are now made by many manufacturers and in a multitude of calibers, thus the term AR-15–style rifle is used to encompass them all.